-Nothing beats the feeling of buying your first home together.
-A place to start a family and look towards the future.
-However, as your family grows, you may find your home becomes too small and you need to move.
-Like many others, you could find that your house is now worth less than when you paid for it.”
+Nothing beats the feeling of buying your first home, a place to start a family and look towards the future.
+But as your family grows, you may have found your home becoming too small and have realised that you need to move.